bparanj/crystal/innovation/shred/prototype.md

    - `/dev/sda`: Specifies the disk to be wiped.

 #### 3.2 **Monitor the Process**
    - As there is no UI, monitor the terminal for progress updates.
-Nwipe will display the wipe status, including completion percentage, speed, and any errors encountered.
+Nwipe will display the wipe status,  completion percentage, speed, and any errors encountered.

 ---